-take

-give
+give read close lock THE

-<

-read
+read close lock THUS

-close
+close lock EROS

-lock
+lock EH BS

-Work in groups.

-Look back at the factual

-information sheet on page 70

-and underline one adverb of
+THBS

+IT HE S

+Let's write Work in groups.
+Look back at the factual information sheet on page 70 and underline one adverb of time two adverbs of degree time two adverbs of degree

-time, two adverbs of degree, one adverb of manner and oneadverb of place.
+time, two adverbs of degree, one adverb of manner and one

+adverb of place.

+Write sentences of your own using these words.
+Let your friend check the sentences after you have written them.

+today

+above

+very

+badly

+often

+TEACHER: Sign Date 73